mosaicml/examples/examples/inference-deployments/mpt/README.md

 ## Inference with MPT-7B

 [MosaicML’s inference service](https://www.mosaicml.com/blog/inference-launch) allows users to deploy their ML models and run inference on them.
-In this folder, we provide an example of how to use MPT-7B, a state-of-the-art 6.7B parameter instruction fine-tuned language model trained by MosaicML for inference.
+In this folder, we provide an example of how to use MPT-7B, a family of 6.7B parameter large language models, including the base model, an instruction finetuned variant, and a variant finetuned on long context books.
 Check out [this link](https://www.mosaicml.com/blog/mpt-7b) for more information!

 You’ll find in this folder: